lboleslavsky/ypijs-.net/README.md

 	}
 ```

 There is custom event called OnScriptRequired to require embedded script into your page container.
-Registered method overrides main script including strategy (default is RegisterStartupScript method).
+Registered method overrides main script including strategy (default is RegisterStartupScript method which can be somewhere uneffective).

 ```csharp
 	protected void ypiScriptBase_OnScriptRequired(object sender,Ypi.Events.ScriptEventArgs e)